zjason25/CollegeConnector/README.md

 creating a pool of pre-established database connections that can be reused by multiple client request.

-In CollegeConnector backend services, we utilize connection pooling to handle client request in login, search, and checkout services.
+In CollegeConnector backend services, connection pooling was utilized to handle client request in login, search, update, and checkout services.
 Upon starting a servlet, a connection pool is created and initialized with a set of parameters specified in the `context.xml` file as the following: